 Wrap-up on best email app for iPhone

-If you want to check out an email app that is rebuilt for 2021, I would check out Spike or Twobird.
-I’ve been using Spike as my email app of choice since earlier this year, and I really like how it works.
+If you want to check out an email app that is rebuilt for 2022, I would check out Spike or Twobird.
+I’ve been using Spike as my email app of choice since 2020, and I really like how it works.
 I treat my inbox as a to-do list and Spike has helped me stay on top of an inbox that grows by the hour.
 I was equally impressed by Twobird, but until it adds support for my iCloud email, I can’t use it as my only email app.
+What I appreciate about both apps is they are trying to reimagine what email is without breaking IMAP and SMTP support.

 FTC: We use income earning auto affiliate links.
 More.